 PLEASE NOTE FOR DISC COURSE SAFETY: The disc golf course is typically still very snow-covered early in the summer... and melting quickly with the summer temperatures.
 Please use caution and look for quickly changing conditions and hazards, including but not limited to; unmarked holes and rocks melting within the snow and under snow streams and water hazards due to rapid snow-melt and run-off.
 We strongly recommend sturdy hiking shoes or boots.
 Sandals and flip flops are discouraged for the disc golf course and any hiking done on the mountain.

 You will need to purchase a lift ticket to access the disc golf course.
-You can purchase your day lift ticket at Mt.
+A Summer Disc Golf Pass is also available.
+You can purchase your day lift ticket or Summer Disc Golf Pass at Mt.
 Bachelor Ski and Sport shop, located at the West Village base area.